 What causes pancreatitis?

 Normally, pancreatic enzymes are produced in an inactive state and travel through the pancreatic duct to the duodenum, part of the small intestine.
 Once they reach the small intestine, they are activated to begin digestion.
 With pancreatitis, these enzymes are activated prematurely in the pancreas instead of later in the small intestine.
-Think of this as if a time-release capsule that suddenly bursts before it reaches its intended target; in this case, the pancreatic enzymes start to digest before they should.
-This results in digestion of the pancreas itself.
-The clinical signs of pancreatitis are often variable, and the intensity of the disease will depend on the amount of enzymes that were prematurely activated.
+Think of this as a time-release capsule that suddenly bursts before it reaches its intended target; in this case, the pancreatic enzymes start to digest before they should.
+This results in the digestion of the pancreas itself.
+The clinical signs of pancreatitis are often variable, and the intensity of the disease will depend on the amount of enzymes that are prematurely activated.